elrac/callbacks-done/README.md

 callbacks-done
 ==============
-This is a very simple tool for keeping track of when a set of callbacks is finished.
+This is a very simple tool for keeping track of when a set of callbacks is finished in node.

 Background
 ==============